 Hon.
 Michelle A. Gentek-Mayer is the Surrogate of Camden County.
 The Surrogate serves as the judge and clerk of the Surrogate’s Court, and as the clerk of the Superior Court, Chancery Division, Probate Part;

 Cheryl Nidorf Austin is the Deputy Surrogate of Camden County;

 Donald P. Craig, Esq., Of Counsel at Archer & Greiner, P.C., focuses on Estate Litigation, including disputes between fiduciaries and beneficiaries, guardianship matters and accountings;

-Brenda Lee Eutsler, Esq., a partner at Asbell & Eutsler, P.A., practices estate and trust administration, probate and fiduciary litigation, estate planning, guardianships and elder law.
+Brenda Lee Eutsler, Esq., Brenda Lee Eutsler, Associates, P.A., practices estate and trust administration, probate and fiduciary litigation, estate planning, guardianships and elder law.

 NJ CLE Information: This program has been approved by the Board on Continuing Legal Education of the Supreme Court of New Jersey for 3.3 hours of total CLE credit.
 This program also qualifies for 3.3 hours of credit for Basic Estate Administration for NJ newly admitted lawyers.